Left SR uprising: Consequences

 Left SR members did not immediately disappear from the institutions due to a lack of cadres, which prevented the Bolsheviks from replacing them with their own supporters.
 However, they became part of the persecuted opposition, even groups that distanced themselves or broke relations with their central committee did not retain their previous power in the institutions.
-The increasing measures of repression against the SRs culminated in the trial of the party that began on 27.
+The increasing measures of repression against the SRs culminated in the trial of the party that began on 27 November.
 Of the fourteen defendants, only two were present, the rest went underground.
 All were sentenced to short sentences, but the party was removed from power.
 The uprising, which ended the alliance between Bolsheviks and left-wing social revolutionaries, was a milestone in the process of forming a one-party state.
 The murder of the ambassador, contrary to what the socialist-revolutionary leaders expected, frustrated their plans: neither did it bring about the resumption of the conflict with Germany, nor did it cause the expected uprising of the population against it, nor did it serve to bring the left-communists closer together; furthermore, the party was not prepared for the consequences of the attack.
 It served primarily to facilitate Lenin's removal of political power from the rival party.
 Despite its strong support in the countryside, the Left SRs never recovered from the repression suffered after the Mirbach murder and disappeared as a notable political option.